tonikelope/coronapoker/docs/BOTS.md

 The behaviours that make the bot hard to read, all gated so they stay +EV:

-- **Polarized river bluff** — with air and genuine fold equity against a single foldable opponent, the bot represents its value range a balanced fraction of the time instead of always checking (a barrel that only ever means "I have it" is a transparent tell).
+- **Polarized river bluff**: with air and genuine fold equity against a single foldable opponent, the bot represents its value range a balanced fraction of the time instead of always checking (a barrel that only ever means "I have it" is a transparent tell).
 A busted draw or a hand that has been barrelling tells the most credible story and bluffs a little more often.
 Fold equity is `0` against a station, so the bot never bluffs a player who never folds.
-- **Street-aware semi-bluffs** — strong draws bet for fold equity + improvement;
+- **Street-aware semi-bluffs**: strong draws bet for fold equity + improvement.
-  the PPot threshold is lower on the turn (one card to come) so the turn is not played face-up.
+  The PPot threshold is lower on the turn (one card to come) so the turn is not played face-up.
 - **Preflop 3-bet bluffs and squeezes** with blocker hands.
-- **Floats** — calling in position on the flop to take the pot away on a later street.
+- **Floats**: calling in position on the flop to take the pot away on a later street.
-- **Reading the calling station** — the single biggest "human" fix: the bot detects a non-folder (even early, via `looksPassiveStation()`) and switches from bluffing to thin value-betting, exactly as a thinking player would.
+- **Reading the calling station**: the single biggest "human" fix: the bot detects a non-folder (even early, via `looksPassiveStation()`) and switches from bluffing to thin value-betting, exactly as a thinking player would.